Brendan-Leighton/next_template/README.md

 ## About the Project

 Template project using Next.js.
 Initialized documentation and more to get up and running with a project quicker.

+### Usage

+1. On GitHub, navigate to the main page of the repository.

+2. Above the file list, click Use this template.
+![use_template_button]
+Screenshot of the "Use this template" button and the dropdown menu expanded to show the "Open in a codespace" option.

+3. Select Create a new repository.

 ### Built With